 Our trained Safeguarding Team

-Deputy Designated Safeguarding Leads: Emma Marshall (Assistant Headteacher) - Training February 2015 and Sam Thompson (Learning Mentor) - Training September 2015
+Deputy Designated Safeguarding Leads: Emma Marshall (Assistant Headteacher - currently on maternity leave) - Training February 2017 and Sam Thompson (Learning Mentor) - Training September 2017

 Designated Governor for Safeguarding: John Kaye (Chair of Governing Body)